mauricioaniche/mauricioaniche.github.io/_blog/2021-02-03-what-did-i-learn-from-flipping-my-classroom.md

 To be honest, I wasn't fully certain this would work.
 My honest thought was that students would not do their tasks before the lecture.
 I was afraid of not having questions to answer or topics to debate.
 I even made sure to have the slides I used in the previous years as backup plan in case this did not work.
 I could not be more wrong:

-- The number of questions in the forum was very high throughout the quarter.
+- The **number of questions in the forum was very high throughout the quarter**.
 At the end, we had 201 questions and 443 replies (I never had so many questions in the online forum before).
 Many of questions did happen before the lecture, although I do not have concrete numbers to share.
 I made sure to reply those questions every morning before the lecture started and I used these questions as discussion points in the lecture.

-- My perception was also that the level of the questions that students asked me during the lecture were definitely one level higher than in previous years.
+- My perception was also that the **level of the questions that students asked me during the lecture were definitely one level higher than in previous years**.
 Some of the questions were so more advanced that, in many times, I had to improvise new examples to make my point.

 To confirm my perception, I decided to survey students about their experiences with flipper classroom together with their final exam.
 At the end, I obtained 329 responses (out of around 500 students that take the course).